Westbrook Hay Prep School, Hemel Hempstead

 Here’s some topical trivia for you… Augustus Orlebar, who founded the school in 1892, was the son of the boy that Tom Brown (of Tom Brown’s School Days) was based on.
 Bet you didn’t know that!

 But back to the present… One way the school makes the most of its outdoor space is with a long (45 minute) mid-morning break, and by not limiting outdoor time to the timetable.
-Lower School classes go for walks, visit Mr Young’s dogs or check out what’s happening in the pond with the underwater cameras.
+Lower School classes go for walks in the grounds, or check out what’s happening in the pond with the underwater cameras.
 Basically, any learning that can be done outdoors is, and this means that kids can ask questions about nature or the seasons in context, rather than looking it up on a computer.

 Good wrap around provision here.
 Breakfast club is from 7.40am, and after school club until 5.50pm Mon – Thurs, and 5.30pm on Fridays.
 At the Lower School after school club includes a healthy tea and creative activities, but must be pre-booked, whether on a full-time or ad-hoc basis.
 Middle and Upper School pupils can take part in activities on Monday, Tuesday and Thursday evenings, and Upper School pupils can also choose to stay behind for a supervised prep session.